 (TURKS, CONQUESTS and the CRUSADES – continued)

-From Cairo in 1174, Saladin rode across desert with 700 horsemen through what today is Jordan, picking up support along the way from Turks, Kurds, Bedouins and others.
-On November 23, he arrived in Damascus where he, a Kurd, had grown up.
-Amid general acclamations he rested at his father's old home there.
-Four days later he installed himself in the city's citadel castle and received the homage and salutations of Damascus citizens.
+Saladin was interested in a Sunni revival in Egypt and in driving the crusaders out of the Middle East.
+In Damascus, Saladin's boss, Nur ad-Din, died of fever in May 1174.
+Nur ad-Din's eleven-year-old son succeeded him.
+Saladin preferred not to honor his obligation to the eleven-year-old and was on his way to taking power in Damascus and creating an empire of his own.
+From Cairo in 1174 Saladin rode across desert with 700 horsemen through what today is Jordan, picking up support along the way from Turks, Kurds, Bedouins and others.
+On November 23 he arrived in Damascus where he, a Kurd, had grown up.
+There, amid general acclamations, he rested at his father's home.
+Four days later he installed himself in the city's citadel castle and received the homage and salutations from the city's citizenry.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.